 Imagine if everyone in your organization acted with honesty.
 Now hold that thought.

-Trust is the number one determinant in team effectiveness.
+Trust is the number one determinant of team effectiveness.

 That is a key tenet that the Gasparotto Group instills into its clients.
 Further, our experience shows that teams built on trust are more resilient, innovative, and loyal.
 But a culture of trust can only exist when team members are honest—honest with themselves and with one another.
 Acting with honesty is a deliberate choice—a choice that many avoid.
 Often, it means choosing courage over comfort.